 Jose Costa MD, FACP

-Professor of Pathology and of Medicine (Medical Oncology); Director, Translational Diagnostics; Director, Musculoskeletal Tumor Program
+Professor of Pathology, of Medicine (Medical Oncology) and of Orthopaedics and Rehabilitation; Director, Translational Diagnostics; Director, Musculoskeletal Tumor Program

 Departments & OrganizationsYale Combined Program in the Biological and Biomedical Sciences (BBS): Molecular Medicine, Pharmacology, and Physiology